moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 Generator Stage
 ^^^^^^^^^^^^^^^
-| Generators compute results and pass them in both direction - upwards and downwards.
+| Generator stages get no input from adjacent stages.
+They compute results and pass them in both direction - upwards and downwards.
 | Execution of a MTC task starts with the Generator stages.
-| The most important generator stage is `CurrentState`, which provides the current robot state as the starting point for a planning pipeline.
+| The most important generator stage is `CurrentState`, which gets the current robot state as the starting point for a planning pipeline.

-| Monitoring Generator - Generator that monitors the solution of another stage to make reuse of them.
+| Monitoring Generator is a stage that monitors the solution of another stage (not adjacent) to use the solutions for planning.
-| Main example of Monitoring Generator - `GeneratePose`.
+| Example of Monitoring Generator - `GeneratePose`.
 It usually monitors a `CurrentState` or `ModifyPlanning Scene` stage.
+By monitoring the solutions of `CurrentState`, the `GeneratePose` stage can find the object or frame around which it should generate poses.

 Currently available generator stages: